ValKmjolnir/ValKmjolnir/README.md

 * [__easyNLP__](https://github.com/ValKmjolnir/easyNLP)

     Simple __NLP__ framework.
-    I will refactor it in the future if i have time and the interest.
+    I will refactor it in the future if have time and interest.

 * [__Nas#__](https://github.com/ValKmjolnir/nas-sharp)